 Create the queue

 In your function, click Integrate, expand Documentation, and copy both Account name and Account key.
-You use these credentials to connect to the storage account.
+You use these credentials to connect to the storage account in Azure Storage Explorer.
 If you have already connected your storage account, skip to step 4.